YasheerahYaqoot/acm_project/README.md

 ---

 ## Bibliography
-(If applicable) This section includes references to papers, articles, and other resources that informed the project's approach and methodology.
+This section includes references to papers, articles, and other resources that informed the project's approach and methodology.

-- Reference 1
+[^1]: M. Martynov, Z. Darush, A. Fedoseev, and D. Tsetserukou, “MorphoGear: An UAV with Multi-Limb Morphogenetic Gear for Rough-Terrain Locomotion,” in 2023 IEEE/ASME International Conference on Advanced Intelligent Mechatronics (AIM), Seattle, WA, USA: IEEE, Jun.
+2023, pp. 11–16. doi: 10.1109/AIM46323.2023.10196115.
 - Reference 2
 - Reference 3